 Employers will have to notify the National Labour Inspectorate about announced downtime.
 If it turns out that the employee is working during downtime, the employer will have to repay granted subsidy amounts.

-The Lithuanian government is planning to double the initially planned financial support to maintain business liquidity from 500 million euros to more than 1 billion euros.
+The Lithuanian government is planning to double the initially planned financial support to maintain business liquidity from EUR 500 million to more than EUR 1 billion.

 The state enterprise aimed at promoting business growth "INVEGA" approved 3 key instruments: